 - Misdirected upper or lower eyelashes that turn inward towards the eye

-- Decrease in sharpness of vision
+- Decrease in sharpness of vision and blurred vision

 - Superfical damage to the front part of the eye

 - Darkening of the coloured part of the eye